-Six species of bats were recorded in a 2003 survey in the park: little brown bat (Myotis lucifugus), northern Myotis (Myotis septenrionalis), eastern red bat (Lasiurus borealis), silver-haired bat (Lasionycteris noctivagans), hoary bat (Lasiurus cinereus), and big brown bat (Eptesicus fuscus).
-The bats were observed on Devils, Outer, and Stockton islands and the mainland unit.
-The park's sea caves might provide summer roosting habitat for area bats, although the extent of use by bats is not known (NPS 2007a, Kruger and Peterson 2008).
+Four species of bats were recorded in a 2004 survey in the park: little brown bat (Myotis lucifugus), northern Myotis (Myotis septenrionalis), eastern red bat (Lasiurus borealis), and silver-haired bat (Lasionycteris noctivagans).
+The bats were observed on Sand and Devils islands and the mainland unit.
+The park's sea caves might provide summer roosting habitat for area bats, although the extent of use by bats is not known (NPS 2007a).